 You will be able to easily enable or disable them with the button in the right bottom corner of the player in the slide.

-To learn more about the VTT format, consult the following documentation: https://www.w3.org/TR/webvtt1/, where you can see examples:
+To learn more about the VTT format, consult the article on Requirements for VTT subtitles.

 The interactive video is a completely responsive element.
 Its layout will automatically adjust and adapt to any device screen size.